watson-intu/self-docs/installation/compiling.md

 You have two options for acquiring the **Intu SDK**:

-**Option 1:** [Download the Self SDK](https://github.com/watson-intu/self-sdk) using git commands.
+**Option 1:** [Download the Intu SDK](https://github.com/watson-intu/self-sdk) using git commands.
 Issue following commands on your terminal in Mac:

 1. `git clone https://github.com/watson-intu/self-sdk.git`
 2. `cd self-sdk`